 This information applies to private and third sector childcare providers and childminders, and sets out the range of business and financial support that has been made available to childcare sector.

+Under the Coronavirus Job Retention Scheme all UK employers with a PAYE scheme can access support to safeguard workers from being made redundant.
 Employers can furlough employees for any amount of time and any work pattern, while still being able to claim the grant for the hours not worked.

 If you have any queries in relation to the information or content of these pages please email: ELCPartnershipForum@gov.scot